Jayson Werth, Right Field

 Nicknames: Werewolf, The Wolf of First Street

-Jayson Werth, right fielder for the Washington Nationals, was first drafted in 1997 by the Baltimore Orioles.
+Jayson Werth, right fielder, was first drafted in 1997 by the Baltimore Orioles.
 He played in the Orioles' minor league system from 1997 until 2002, when he was traded to the Toronto Blue Jays.
 He continued playing in the minor leagues, playing in just 15 games with the Blue Jays in 2002 and in 26 games in 2003.

 Werth was traded to the Los Angeles Dodgers in March, 2004.
 That season, he played in 89 games with the Dodgers.
 The next year, he played in 102 games and he batted .234 with 79 hits and 22 doubles.
 He broke his wrist in 2005 and he missed part of that season and all of the following season.